letsencrypt/acme-spec/draft-barnes-acme.md

 ~~~~~~~~~~

 The client serializes the validation object to UTF-8, then uses its account
 private key to sign a JWS with the serialized JSON object as its payload.
 This
 JWS is NOT REQUIRED to have the "nonce" header parameter.

 The client will generate a self-signed certificate with the subject's
 organizationName field set to the "signature" value from the JWS, i.e., the
-base64-encoded signature value and a subjectAlternativeName extension containing
+base64-encoded signature value, and a subjectAlternativeName extension
-a single dNSName of "\<token\>.acme.invalid".
-The client will then configure
+containing a single dNSName of "\<token\>.acme.invalid".
+The client will then
-the TLS server at the domain such that when a handshake is initiated with the
+configure the TLS server at the domain such that when a handshake is initiated
-Server Name Indication extension set to "\<token\>.acme.invalid", the generated
+with the Server Name Indication extension set to "\<token\>.acme.invalid", the
-test certificate is presented.
+generated test certificate is presented.

 The response to the DVSNI challenge provides the validation JWS to the server.